EFTEC/example.cupcakes/README.md

 ![docs/result.jpg](docs/result.jpg)

 It is a project that shows the creation of a basic catalog of products in an hour.
-This catalog has a database loaded, so we don't need to add more products.
+This catalog has the information loaded, so we don't need to add more products.

-The list of products could come from a MySql database or using the file system.
+The list of products could come from a MySql database or using the file system, you could pick one of them.

 ## Requirements